• Skip to main content

 In Turkey, a shoeshine “accidentally” drops his brush while walking in front of you.
 You pick it up and return it, and he insists on giving you a shoeshine.
 He smears who-knows-what all over your shoes and shines them.
 Then he presents you with the bill for the shine.
 He never said it was free.

 Another variation is someone says your shoes are dirty (dirt on the back of your pants/shirt).
 You look, and there is.
-This persons’ friend threw the mud there 30 seconds earlier.
+This person’s friend threw the mud there 30 seconds earlier.
 They offer to clean it, and while you bend to wipe it, Boom, no more wallet.
+A seemingly kind passerby points to a white paste (fake bird poop) on your clothing.
+They present a map and shove it in your face looking for directions… FULL ALERT, GO TO DEFCOM 3.
+Their partner is moving in on your wallet in your back (WRONG) pocket or the purse hanging over your shoulder (WRONG).

-Do not hand your camera to someone if they come up to you and ask.
+Do not hand your camera to someone who approaches you and asks.

 There are no free gifts.